Snooki's plans to set TV show on Jersey shore upset some locals

-NEW YORK, July 23 (Reuters) - Even the Jersey shore might have had enough of Snooki.
+NEW YORK (Reuters) - Even the Jersey shore might have had enough of Snooki.

 Some residents of tiny Pelican Island say they do not want the star of MTV’s “Jersey Shore” reality show there to film the latest season of her spinoff show, “Snooki and JWoww.”